suhail8452/Projects/University projects/Other code I have worked/README.md

-## Here are some smaller projects I have worked on.
+## Smaller coding project I have worked on.